Buyer's Guide

 Are independent dispensaries safer or higher quality than chains?

-Both are licensed by NYS OCM and pass identical state testing requirements.
-Safety and base product quality are equivalent.
-The differences are in product range, sourcing relationships, supplier strategy, community footprint, and service style.
-Neither category is inherently safer or higher quality than the other.
+Both are licensed by New York and both have to pass the same state lab testing.
+On safety and baseline quality, they are equivalent.
+The real differences are in product range, sourcing, where the money goes, and service style.
+Neither category is inherently safer.

 Do prices differ much between independent and chain NYC dispensaries?